MingchaoLiu/mingchaoliu.com/_pages/about.md

   - /about.html
 ---

-We are interested in mechanics of slender structures and their applications in robotic metamaterials with innovative functions, including tunable mechanical properties, such as stress-strain relation, energy absorption and vibration isolation; as well as programmable robotic behaviours, such as shape-morphing, mechanical sensing, actuation, memory and computation.
-We aim to design and analyse such kind of intelligent systems by harnessing mechanics theory, numerical simulations and physical experiments.
+We are interested in the mechanics of slender structures and their applications in robotic metamaterials with innovative functions.
+These functions include tunable mechanical properties such as stress-strain relations, energy absorption, and vibration isolation, as well as programmable robotic behaviors such as shape-morphing, mechanical sensing, actuation, memory, and computation.
+Our aim is to design and analyze these types of intelligent systems by harnessing mechanics theory, numerical simulations, and physical experiments.

 ![Research Summary](/figures/ResearchSummary_2309.png "Research Summary")